JonasFocke01/svelcon/README.md

 # Components

-The components are scructured in Folders to organize them
+The components are scructured in Folders to organize them.
+To import Checkbox the component you have to write:
+`import Checkbox from '@jonas_focke/svelcon/Input/Checkbox'`

 - Input
   - Checkbox